eeko1/Herkkutemppeli/README.md

    - `quantity`
    - `order_date`

-## Insert Into Mock Data
+## Insert Data

-The code also includes sample data inserts for each table to demonstrate how the database works.
-It populates the tables with example users, user levels, products, coupons, and orders.
+The code also includes sample mock data inserts for each table to demonstrate how the database works.

-### Insert Data
+### Insert Into Mock Data

 ```sql
 -- insert data